 Transform 66 - Outside the Beltway

-This section of I-66 currently has between two to three general-purpose lanes (the section with three general-purpose lanes begins west of Route US-50) and one rush hour high-occupancy vehicle lane.
+This section of I-66 currently was between two to three general-purpose lanes (the section with three general-purpose lanes began west of US Route 50) and one rush hour high-occupancy vehicle lane.
 The Washington Metropolitan Area Transit Authority Metrorail runs through the median of I-66 from the Capital Beltway to the Vienna/Fairfax Metro Station.

-The Project intends to address a critical need for transportation improvements.
-The Project area currently experiences peak congestion periods of four to five hours per day, travel speeds that can drop to as low as 10-15 mph and over 220,000 vehicles per weekday (in the Fairfax County portion).
-The Project area has higher than Virginia average crash rates, few alternative single occupant vehicle routes and a growing regional population.
+The Project addressed a critical need for transportation improvements.
+The Project area experiences peak congestion periods of four to five hours per day, travel speeds that can drop to as low as 10-15 mph and is used by more than 220,000 vehicles per weekday (in the Fairfax County portion).
+The Project area has higher than average crash rates in Virginia, few alternative single occupant vehicle routes and a growing regional population.

-The purpose of the Project is to reduce congestion, increase mobility, and optimize the operations of a major interstate highway.
-The Project is expected to not only substantially improve the traffic flow and provide congestion-free travel along the Express Lanes, but also to enhance quality of life by encouraging carpooling and reducing demand on local streets.
+The purpose of the Project was to reduce congestion, increase mobility, and optimize the operations of a major interstate highway.
+The Project should not only substantially improve the traffic flow and provide congestion-free travel along the Express Lanes, but also to enhance quality of life by encouraging carpooling and reducing demand on local streets.

-The Project seeks to mitigate I-66 corridor congestion and deficiencies by providing the following:
+The Project was developed to mitigate I-66 corridor congestion and deficiencies by providing the following:

 - Two tolled, managed express lanes (“Express Lanes”) in each direction;